-REMUNERATION ELEMENT FEES To attract and retain high-performing independent non-executive Purpose and link to strategy directors by ensuring that fees are competitive and fair.
-Paid monthly in arrears and reviewed annually by the board, after Operation recommendation from the non-executive chair.
+REMUNERATION ELEMENT FEES Purpose and link to strategy To attract and retain high-performing independent non-executive directors by ensuring that fees are competitive and fair.
+Operation Paid monthly in arrears and reviewed annually by the board, after recommendation from the non-executive chair.
 Fee increases, if applicable, are normally effective from 1 January.
-There is no prescribed maximum annual increase although fees are Maximum opportunity determined by reference to time commitment and relevant market data.
+Maximum opportunity There is no prescribed maximum annual increase although fees are determined by reference to time commitment and relevant market data.
 The chair of the audit committee, the remuneration committee, the SSW committee and the SID may also receive an additional fee in recognition of the greater time commitment.
 The aggregate annual fees are limited to GBP1.5 million under the articles.
 Performance metrics Not applicable